 - Decompressive laminectomy — removal of bone and tissue that are putting pressure on the spinal nerves

-- Spinal fusion —fusing together of the two involved vertebrae to prevent further slippage of the vertebra
+- Spinal fusion —fusing together of the 2 involved vertebrae to prevent further slippage of the vertebra

 To help reduce your chance of spondylolysis: